jayjay161/php-foundations-datastructures-CorpuzJ/README.md

 **How to Run This Part:**
 1. Place `recursion.php` in your PHP server folder.
 2. Open it in a browser (via XAMPP, MAMP, Laragon, or another PHP environment).
 3. You will see the library categories and books displayed.

-**OUTPUT**
+**OUTPUT:**

 ![Recursive Function Screenshot](screenshots/recurse.png)